tom-foster/tom-foster.github.io/_posts/2020-05-12-an-interview-and-a-pandemic.md

 The effects of this have systematically changed every service we deliver, every interaction we have with one another, and they've highlighted flaws in the systems.

-But my hope is that with our work and efforts it presents a radical shift an opportunity to build back better.
+But my hope is that with our work and efforts it presents a radical shift; an opportunity to build back better.